simonw/datasette/docs/custom_templates.rst

         row-mydatabase-mytable.html
         row.html

+    Rows and columns include on table page:
+        _rows_and_columns-table-mydatabase-mytable.html
+        _rows_and_columns-mydatabase-mytable.html
+        _rows_and_columns.html

+    Rows and columns include on row page:
+        _rows_and_columns-row-mydatabase-mytable.html
+        _rows_and_columns-mydatabase-mytable.html
+        _rows_and_columns.html

 If a table name has spaces or other unexpected characters in it, the template filename will follow the same rules as our custom ``<body>`` CSS classes - for example, a table called "Food Trucks" will attempt to load the following